-$ pip install agentguard47Observed package downloads from PyPI, updated hourly.
-Counts include mirror noise filtered out where the upstream supports it.
+$ pip install agentguard47Observed package downloads, updated hourly.
+SDK lifetime counts use Pepy; SDK recent-month counts use Pypistats; MCP recent-month counts use npm.
 Downloads are a usage signal, not an adoption proof.
-A conservative floor is shown when every upstream is unavailable.
+Tracked copy is shown when a metric upstream is unavailable.

 Most agent tools tell you what happened after the run.
-AgentGuard is the guardrail layer I wanted before letting agents work unattended.
+AgentGuard adds budget, loop, timeout, and rate limits before unattended work keeps going.

 Start with the Python SDK.
-Add MCP only when you want your coding agent to read traces and budget health.
+Add MCP when you want Claude Code, Cursor, Codex, or another MCP client to inspect traces, alerts, usage, costs, and budget health.
 Use the hosted dashboard when local files are not enough.

-Observed package downloads from PyPI, updated hourly.
-Counts include mirror noise filtered out where the upstream supports it.
+Observed package downloads, updated hourly.
+SDK lifetime counts use Pepy; SDK recent-month counts use Pypistats; MCP recent-month counts use npm.
 Downloads are a usage signal, not an adoption proof.
-A conservative floor is shown when every upstream is unavailable.
+Tracked copy is shown when a metric upstream is unavailable.

 from agentguard import BudgetGuard, JsonlFileSink, LoopGuard, Tracer